 If you live in the USA or far away from Germany, you know that it is not so easy to find German Leberkaese.
 But it is so good!
 Especially with a fresh baked roll.
 That’s why we found a homemade Leberkaese recipe for you.

 German Leberkaese or Fleischkaese is a Southern German Meat specialty that has become famous all over the world.
 If it contains liver then is called Leberkaese (Leber=liver) and with beef only it is Fleischkäse or meatloaf.
-In Germany it is a warm snack: One thicker slice of Leberkaese in a bun with mustard, or cold as a sandwich with various bread.
+In Germany it is a warm snack: One thicker slice of Leberkaese in a roll with mustard, or cold as a sandwich with various bread.

 You can also pan-fry it with onions or make a fake Schnitzel, the Leberkäse Schnitzel.
 The recipe below is a proven recipe.
+Happy Cooking!

 Ingredients Homemade Leberkaese Recipe

 600 gr lean beef (use stewing stake, ground twice)

 400 gr ground pork (ground it twice )